-The loss of C is driven by the radioactive decay flux in the different reservoirs reservoir.
-The base level of this flux is proportional to the C inventory and a reasonable representation of these inventories is thus a prerequisite to estimate C production rates.
+The loss of 14 C is driven by the radioactive decay flux in the different reservoirs.
+The base level of this flux is proportional to the 14 C inventory and a reasonable representation of these inventories is thus a prerequisite to estimate 14 C production rates.
 In the following, modelled and observation-based carbon and radiocarbon inventories before the onset of industrialisation are compared (Table 1) and briefly discussed.

-The atmospheric $^{14}\mathrm{C}$ inventory is given by the $\mathrm{CO}2$ and $\Delta^{14}\mathrm{C}$ input data and therefore fully determined by the forcing and their uncertainty.
-The ocean model represents the observation-based estimate of the global ocean $^{14}\mathrm{C}$ inventory within 1% for the setup CIRC and within 8% for the setup BIO.
+The atmospheric 14C inventory is given by the CO2 and Δ^{14} C input data and therefore fully determined by the forcing and their uncertainty.
+The ocean model represents the observation-based estimate of the global ocean 14C inventory within 1 % for the setup CIRC and within 8 % for the setup BIO.
 These deviations are within the uncertainty of the observational data.
 Nevertheless, this offset is corrected for when Q is calculated (see Eq.
 1).

-The model is also able to represent the observation-based spatial distribution of C in the ocean (Fig. 7).
-Both observations and model results show highest C concentrations in the thermocline of the Atlantic ocean and lowest concentrations in the deep North Pacific.
-Deviations between modeled and reconstructed concentrations are less than 5% and typically less than 2% The model shows in general too high radiocarbon concentrations in the upper 1000 m, while the concentration is lower than indicated by the GLODAP data at depth.
+The model is also able to represent the observation-based spatial distribution of 14 C in the ocean (Fig. 7).
+Both observation and model results show the highest 14 C concentrations in the thermocline of the Atlantic Ocean and the lowest concentrations in the deep North Pacific.
+Deviations between modelled and reconstructed concentrations are less than 5 % and typically less than 2 %.
+The model shows in general too-high